How are Stock Options Taxed?

 How are employee stock options taxed?

-If you are granted, plan to exercise, or have already exercised stock options, it is important to understand their tax treatment.
+If you are considering exercising stock options, it is important to understand their tax treatment.
 Employee Stock Options are not taxable when granted (except for RSUs which are taxed differently, but not technically "options").
 ESO taxation begins when the options are exercised, and taxes are calculated based on the spread between the current Fair Market Value (FMV) and the strike price.
 Taxes are also paid when the resulting shares are sold (whether through an IPO, M&A, or private market secondary sale).

 The post will cover how stock option taxation works at two points in time: